Proxivirus/AutomatedMediaServer/README.md

 - Go in Displays, Night Light at the top, Turn Night Light on, swap to Manual Schedule, and change the times to the same number to make it always enabled
 - Go into Date & Time and change Time Format to AM/PM
 - Go into About and make sure all my hardware shows up
+- Unpin unnecessary applications from the sidebar, and pin Terminal and System Monitor
 </p>
 </details>